locnnil/workshop/docs/explanation/index.rst

 SDKs
 ----

-With |ws_markup|, you can package and publish software dependencies as isolated *SDKs* listed in a workshop definition, instead of managing them system-wide or through container images.
+With |sdk_markup|, you can package and publish software dependencies as isolated *SDKs* to be used in a workshop definition by |ws_markup|, instead of managing them system-wide or through container images.
 SDKs encapsulate all required functionality, keeping installations clean and limiting access to system-level capabilities.